 Unit frame.
-In contrast to the cost-per-unit information, the unit frame created a positive effect on average donations for both unit sizes (see panels A and B of Figure 2).
+In contrast to the cost-per-unit information, the unit frame created a positive effect on average donations for both unit sizes (see panels A and B of Figure 2), going against the anticipated null effect in the impure altruism model.
 A first striking observation in this context is that donations of fractions of units are almost completely absent once the unit frame is introduced.
-Even for the large unit size with a cost per unit of \$30, less than 2% of individuals give fractions of units when a unit frame is present (see Panel E of Figure 3).
-This finding is in line with accessibility and left-digit bias as driving factors of the response to the unit frame, which both predict an increase in the frequency of full units.
+Even for the large unit size with a cost per unit of \$30, less than 2% of individuals give fractions of units when a unit frame is present (see Panel E of Figure 3).25 This finding is in line with accessibility and left-digit bias as driving factors of the response to the unit frame, which would both be associated with an increase in the frequency of full units.

-Nevertheless, they cannot be the only driving factors.
+Nevertheless, these biases appear unlikely to be the only driving factors.
 The main reason is that donations of fractions of units are already absent without the unit frame if the unit size is small (less than 3% of participants in Info - Small give fractions of units).
 Hence, the positive impact of average donations for the small unit size is unlikely to be driven by accessibility or left-digit bias.
 A plausible explanation for the positive impact is that the unit frame additionally increases impact salience and thereby boosts the marginal utility of giving.
 This mechanism also likely contributes to the large positive effect of the unit frame on the intensive margin under a large unit size.